Sedlacek-Solutions/OnboardingKit/README.md

 https://github.com/user-attachments/assets/ce319597-e5ba-434a-ab45-c66a6a7e501a

 ## Description
-OnboardingKit is a SwiftUI library that provides an Apple-like app onboarding experience.
+SwiftUI-Onboarding is a SwiftUI library that provides an Apple-like app onboarding experience.

 ## Features